Avengers Disassembled

 "Avengers Disassembled" is a 2004 crossover storyline published by Marvel Comics involving the Avengers, Fantastic Four, Captain America, Spider-Man and Thor.
 The beginning of Brian Michael Bendis's Avengers run, it depicts the destruction of the existing traditional roster and the exile of several key members of the team.
 The storyline includes a number of subplots, some of which take place before and/or after the main events, which include other changes to the status quo: Iron Man once again closeting his secret identity, Spider-Man developing organic web-shooters (as in the contemporary Sam Raimi film trilogy), and the death of Thor and Asgard in one final Ragnarok.

 The main story, Chaos, ran in Avengers #500-503 and a special epilogue, Avengers Finale.

 The series would lead to a massive relaunch of the Avengers family of titles: New Avengers, New Thunderbolts, Captain America, and Iron Man; and the launch of Young Avengers.

 Plot summary

 Avengers

-Jack of Hearts, who had been dead before the storyline, arrives at Avengers Mansion.
-The zombified hero explodes, damaging the mansion.
+Jack of Hearts, who had been dead before the storyline, arrives at Avengers Mansion and explodes, damaging the mansion.
 Scott Lang is killed in the blast.
-The Vision pilots an Avengers Quinjet into the partially damaged Avengers Mansion, causing more damage.
+The Vision pilots a Quinjet into the partially damaged Mansion, causing more damage.